lanl-ansi/PowerModelsSecurityConstrained.jl/docs/src/index.md

 PowerModelsSecurityConstrained includes a variety of tools for solving problems with contingency constraints.
-The `src/script` directory includes the specific algorithm that was submitted to the final event in ARPA-e's grid optimization competition challenge 1 in October 2019.
+The `src/script` directory includes the specific algorithms that were submitted to the final event in ARPA-e's Grid Optimization Competition Challenge 1 in October 2019 and Challenge 2 in September 2021.